(Last Updated on : 17-06-2019)

 Kiran Bedi founded two NGOs in India, namely Navjyoti for welfare and preventive policing in 1987 and India Vision Foundation for prison reforms that dealt with drug abuse prevention, child welfare in 1994.
 Later, Navjyoti became a motivation for other state police forces across the country.

-Kiran was awarded the Asia Region Award for work done by any government servant in the field of drug abuse prevention in the South Asian region.
+Kiran was awarded with the Asia Region Award for work done by any government servant in the field of drug abuse prevention in the South Asian region.
 Simultaneously, Navjyoti received the National Award for its outstanding work.
 Both the awards were given by the International Organization of Good Templars (IOGT), a Norwegian organization for the year 1989-91.
 Navjyoti won the award again for the year 1992.
-It has been accorded Special Consultative Status with the Economic and Social Council of the United Nations (UN).
-It was awarded the UN sponsored Serge Sotiroff Memorial Award for the year 1999 for its outstanding contributions in the field of international social reforming.
+Then it was awarded with the UN sponsored Serge Sotiroff Memorial Award for the year 1999 for its outstanding contributions in the field of international social reforming.
 From the beginning, Navjyoti succeeded in detoxifying around 12000 drug addicts from Delhi and the neighbouring states.
-Detoxification is induced through a multi-disciplinary treatment like medical treatment, psycho social and environmental and has follow-up and Community out Reach programmes to eradicate drug addiction.

 During her tenure as the Inspector General of Prisons, Tihar Jail (1993-1995), she established a number of reforms in the management of the prison, and initiated a number of actions such as detoxification programs, Vipassana Meditation